ganeshkbhat/eventwrapper/README.md

 # eventwrapper

-event wrapper function module to wrap all methods of a function with events
+event wrapper function module to wrap all methods of a function with events or eventify lifecyle events for the function or class

 Please find the demos in the folder [demos](./demos)